Rare, antiquarian, used & out-of-print books on Native Peoples of North & south America, Polynesia, etc, for sale at Horizon Books.

 The author spent eighteen years in Paraguay with the Guaranis and Abipones peoples.
 The Abipones, now extinct, were driven out of the Gran Chaco by the Spanish, and these volumes now represents one of the few descriptions of this people.
 Borba de Moraes 267: 'He returned to Austria where he published this famous book.
 The first volume contains a description of Paraguay, the war against the mamelucos and other historical events.
 The last two volumes are concerned with the Abipones.
 The work was highly esteemed by Southey and inspired his poem, A Tale of Paraguay.
 The English translation was made by Sara Coleridge'.
 Sabin 20414.
 There is considerable description of the animal and plant life of Paraguay, including fruit bearing trees.

 DYOTT, G. M.; On the Trail of the Unknown; In the Wilds of Ecuador and the Amazon.
-London, Thornton Butterworth, [1926], First edition, 8vo [22 x 15 cm]; 288 pp, frontis, numerous illustrations from photos, map showing author's route, index, original cloth, gilt title lettering on spine and front cover, some light scattered foxing on outer edge, very good+ sound copy.
+London, Thornton Butterworth, [1926], First edition, 8vo [22 x 15 cm]; 288 pp, frontis, numerous illustrations from photos, map showing author's route, index, original cloth, gilt title lettering on spine and front cover, a little stain on top outer edge, quarter inch of spine head rubbed, very good sound copy.

-The author of Silent Highways in the Jungle and of Man-Hunting in the Jungle, in Search of Colonel Fawcett, describes in this work his climbing Sangai (Sangay) and Tungurahuaa (which he describes as an ugly heap of rocks and snow), but its currently an active volcano), and then describes his stay among the headhunters of the Amazon and travel by jungle and river to Sumacu, with interesting illustrations.
+The author of Silent Highways in the Jungle and of Man-Hunting in the Jungle, in Search of Colonel Fawcett, describes in this work his climbing Sangai (Sangay) and Tungurahuaa (which he describes as an ugly heap of rocks and snow), but its currently an active volcano, and then describes his stay among the headhunters (he calls them head shrinkers) of the Amazon and travel by jungle and river to Sumacu, with interesting illustrations (including one of village of Banos, now a thriving tourist town, but then with only straw-roofed huts).

 ENOCK, C. Reginald; Peru; Its Former and Present Civilization, History and Existing Conditions, Topography and Natural Resources, Commerce and General Development.
 London, T. Fisher Unwin Ltd, 1916, , 8vo [22 x 15 cm]; xxxii, 320 pp, frontis, illus, over 70 plates, folding color map (short tear), tables, bibliog, original cloth, repair, light foxing, else very good.